bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

-Now, in both the HTML and the JavaScript, this class name is just a string and there isn’t any process to _verify_ that the button has the right classes on it or its parents to ensure that the event handler is actually added to the right element.
+Now, in both the HTML and the JavaScript, this class name is just a string and there isn’t any process to _verify_ that the button has the right classes on it or its ancestors to ensure that the event handler is actually added to the right element.

 Unfortunately, it has turned out that the careless use of CSS selectors in